 1. What tasks will be the greatest blessing to those around me?

 Does your husband feel stressed when the mail piles up on the counter?
 Does he especially appreciate when you detail clean the coffee maker?
-Would your children be able to play by themselves better if their toys were put where they belong?
+Would your children be able to play by themselves better if their toys were sorted and put away?

 Choose cleaning and organizing tasks that will be an encouragement to others, rather than only focusing on those chores that are enjoyable.